 NEW YORK CITY

 NYC is home to dozens of super famous Instagram spots.
-When planning a trip to New York City, it can be really overwhelming to try and see everything and hit all those epic NYC photos spots.
+When planning a few days in New York City, it can be really overwhelming to try and see everything and hit all those epic NYC photos spots.
 From Manhattan to Brooklyn, from parks to urban jungles and sprawling skylines, the list is endless.
 We’ve rounded up a few of our favorite Instagrammable spots in NYC!

 1. Top of The Rock